Skip to main content

 • Reliance on the accuracy and effectiveness of the underlying index.

-• Ongoing: Continued growth in emerging market economies.
+• Continued growth in emerging market economies.

 • Expansion of Emerging Market Investments: As emerging market economies continue to grow, the demand for investment products focused on these regions is expected to increase.
 EEMO is positioned to benefit from this trend by offering investors a targeted way to access emerging market equities with high momentum.
 Increased investor interest in emerging markets could drive higher asset inflows into EEMO, leading to greater scale and liquidity.